pjy612/SteamLauncher/README.md

 Instead of manually configuring each game, **_SteamLauncher_** automatically performs all operations for **Mr. Goldberg's Steam Emulator**.

 For more information on the emulator: [gitlab](https://gitlab.com/Mr_Goldberg/goldberg_emulator) [cs.rin.ru](https://cs.rin.ru/forum/viewtopic.php?f=29&t=91627)

+## Main Features

+- **SteamRetriever** _(from v0.0.3)_
+  - In a simple way: it is the one that extracts all the data from steam.
+- **Mr. GoldBerg Emulator Autodownload** _(from v0.1.5)_
+  - The first time you start the game, the emulator will be downloaded and extracted to the appropriate folder within SteamLauncher.
+This feature also includes auto updating of it.
+- **SteamCloud** _(from v0.1.5)_
+  - It is not properly as Steam Cloud, the saves game data is not saved on Steam but they are saved all within the folder **_"\_INSTALL_PATH_STEAMLAUNCHER/date/steam_cloud/"._**
+  - Backup and restore is done automatically or manually.
+    - BACKUP: The automatic backup occurs when you start the game and close it, the manual instead takes place via the game contextmenu in the launcher.
+    - RESTORE: The automatic restore occurs when you enter a game that was previously deleted from the launcher, the manual instead takes place via the game contextmenu in the launcher.

 ## Installation